orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - What does a mapping look like?

+- Take as an example vertex mapping of domain to codomain as an example perspective.
+Then "Image" would be a perspective which only sees the codomain (as a set, and unordered, deduplicated - How to represent this?)
+Which is ignorant of the

 Separate underlying structure from `.self`

 - "Capturing: What is the essence of differences and similarities" ; Not just that something is equivalent, but how/why